 Material-handling equipment has an economic life cycle similar to those of delivery vehicles or transport tractors.
 If the equipment is used beyond its appropriate economic life cycle, it is being misapplied and will present a company with:

 - Potential catastrophic failure of mast, steering or structural components

-Consider that 10,000 hours of operation in a forklift is equal to 300,000 kilometers in an automobile.
+Consider that 10,000 hours of operation in a forklift is equal to 300,000 kilometres in an automobile.

 Material-handling equipment, like transport tractors, and service and delivery vehicles, depreciates rapidly, especially if used in demanding multi-shift operations.
 The maximum allowable annual depreciation levels can’t keep pace with the actual economic life cycle of the equipment.

-Operating leases or long term rentals where there is no option to own or purchase the equipment at the end of term can be written off as an operating expense in their entirety.
-At expiry you have the option to extend, renew or terminate.
+Operating leases or long term rentals where there is no option to own or purchase the equipment at the end of the term can be written off as an operating expense in their entirety.
+At expiry, you have the option to extend, renew or terminate.